 Bartlett Lake is the closest lake to the Phoenix area on the Verde River.
 It is 22 miles east of Carefree.
 To get to Bartlett Lake from Carefree, Arizona, take State Road 223 east 22 miles.
 Upper Bartlett Lake, Rattlesnake, and South Cove recreation sites provide areas for camping with trailers, picnicking, fishing and boating and are open year-round.
 Trailers longer than 16 feet are not recommended.
 The Jojoba Boating Site provides a paved launching ramp, except during low water levels.
 A new marina facility, which will provide a variety of services, is being constructed at this reservoir.

 Fishing at Bartlett can produce largemouth and small mouth bass, bluegill, catfish, and crappie.
 The road to Bartlett is paved.

 You can experience amazing views and a great game of golf in Cave Creek, Arizona.

-Golfers in Cave Creek take advantage of these one of a kind experiences every day.
+Golfers in Cave Creek take advantage of this one of a kind experience every day.
 It is time for you to sample the warm sunshine and witness spectacular desert mountain views.
 Come to Cave Creek, Arizona and play a round of golf!

 The following is a long list of golf courses available in and around Cave Creek.
 These courses provide golfers with course challenges and opportunities to practice.
 Cave Creek area golf courses are a golfer’s dream that has come true!